The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 | QAMOO | ibm_marrakesh | 1.051 | 36.4% | 14.1% | 820 | 2026-04-29 |

-The performance variance across backends — QAOA ibm_fez 1.140, ibm_kingston 0.221, ibm_marrakesh 1.310 on the same algorithm and same problem — reflects backend calibration state and noise-derived weight randomness, not optimization quality differences.
+The performance variance across backends reflects backend calibration state and noise-derived weight randomness rather than optimization quality differences.
+QAOA produced Sharpe ratios of 1.140 on ibm_fez, 0.221 on ibm_kingston, and 1.310 on ibm_marrakesh despite running the same algorithm against the same problem formulation.
 The infrastructure that submitted these jobs and processed their results is production-grade.
-The signal the hardware returned is not yet meaningful.
+The signal returned by the hardware is not yet meaningful.

-The appropriate null hypothesis for IBM hardware: at circuit depths of 757–1,267 on current NISQ hardware, the quantum optimization signal is not detectable.
-That is a current hardware constraint, not a statement about the algorithm.
+The appropriate null hypothesis for IBM hardware: at circuit depths between 757 and 1,267 on current NISQ hardware, the quantum optimization signal is not detectable.
+That is a hardware limitation, not a statement about the algorithm itself.
 Coherence times are improving.
 Error mitigation techniques are maturing.
-The experiment should be revisited as hardware advances and circuit depths become viable — specifically when the top bitstring fraction exceeds 5% of shots consistently, and when 4-bit encoding becomes simulable locally or feasible on hardware with adequate coherence.
+The experiment should be revisited as hardware advances and viable circuit depths increase.
+The key threshold is whether the dominant bitstring exceeds 5% of shots consistently and whether 4-bit encoding becomes locally simulable or feasible on hardware with sufficient coherence.

 Exhibit F: Informed vs. Uninformed